-- more than 10 items overdue, or

-- more than \$30.00 in fines or charges, which includes both unpaid fines on returned materials and fines accruing on items not yet returned, or
+- has more than 15 items overdue, or - has more than \$30.00 in fines or charges, which includes both unpaid fines on returned materials and fines accruing on items not yet returned. or - account has been referred to a collection agency, or - has received system-wide exclusions of six or twelve months.

-- more than 10 reported/claimed returns, or

-- any item overdue more than 6 weeks, or

-- any fines or charges of \$5.00 or more overdue for more than 6 weeks